Roseville Rosebowl

 If you cannot defend underlying assumptions about debate.
 Like; why is debate good or what is debate for, don't expect to win theory or topicality arguments.
 Put real thought into your arguments.

-I don’t consider myself an interventionist, but I won’t support your 5-minute 2NR from a 1-card 1NC Offcase when it's barely extended and forgotten in the 1NR.
+I don’t consider myself an interventionist, but I think intervention when the arguments you want me to vote on have not been continued throughout the round.
+I probably won’t support your 5-minute 2NR from a 1-card 1NC Offcase when it's barely extended and forgotten in the 1NR.
 Applies to Ks, CPs, DAs, and Theory.
-Affirmatives get the same treatment when the 2AR goes for the 1-sentence 2AC arg, or the 2AR goes hard on the :10s condo bad.
+Negatives shouldn't go for a 5 minute 2NR from one barely highlighted NC card without a lot of additional explaination.
+Affirmatives shouldn't go for their :10s 2AC condo bad arg without a lot of additional explaination.

 Emphasize key arguments, and do good evidence comparison throughout the debate.
 Qualifications are important and you should back up your author's claims.